appsignal/appsignal-ruby/.changesets/add-appsignal-configure.md

 type: add
 ---

-Add `Appsignal.configure` method of configuring AppSignal.
+Add a new method of configuring AppSignal: `Appsignal.configure`.
 This new method allows apps to configure AppSignal in Ruby.

 ```ruby
 # The environment will be auto detected